-They work by breaking down the bonds that hold the dead skin cells together on the surface of the skin, urging along the skin’s natural shedding process in order to reveal a brighter and healthier complexion from underneath.
+They work by breaking down the bonds that hold the dead skin cells together on the skin’s surface, urging along the skin’s natural shedding process to reveal a brighter and healthier complexion from underneath.

-AHAs primarily work on the skin’s surface and they are known to tackle skin concerns such as brown spots from past acne, various pigmentation concerns including melasma, and are also more suitable for dry skin.
+AHAs primarily work on the skin’s surface and they are known to tackle skin concerns such as brown spots from past acne, various pigmentation concerns, including melasma.
+They are also more suitable for dry skin.

 AHAs are made up of water-soluble molecules and they also help to improve the skin’s moisture levels.
 Some AHAs include glycolic acid, mandelic acid, lactic acid, malic acid, tartaric acid, and citric acid.